 - A2C Policy Recommendations for the Enabling Environment

 - A2C Political Economy Analysis of the Charcoal Value Chain

 Zambia has 25 cookstove projects registered in it.
 These projects have generated almost 1 million carbon credits to date.

 Click ‘Read more’ to explore the dashboard.

-There is one clean cooking RBF program that has operated, or is underway, in Nepal.
+There is one clean cooking RBF programs that is underway in Zambia.

 Click ‘Read more’ to explore the table of RBFs.

 |Name||Lead||Status||Dates||Applicable Fuels||Fund size for clean cooking||Total fund size|